Yuhala/shopping-cart-laravel/README.md

 ```
 ## Deploying the app on your local machine

-- Create a mysql database called _shopping-cart_
+- Create a mysql database called `shopping-cart`
-- Open the _.env_ file in the main project directory and modify accordingly
+- Open the `.env.example` file in the main project directory and modify accordingly

 ```
 APP_ENV=local